 Dye the jute if it’s not already dyed

-If you plan on using an inexpensive fabric bag as your jute, you might also want to dye the shade of your environment.
+If you plan on using an inexpensive fabric bag as your synthetic jute, you might also want to dye it to match the shade of your environment.

-Identify browns, greens, or even grays in the area in which you are wearing a ghillie outfit and balance them with unique shades of dye.
+Identify browns, greens, or even grays in the area where you are wearing a ghillie outfit and balance them with unique shades of dye.
 Follow the dye packet instructions for coating jute strings.

-- When the jute threads have been dyed, run them in cold water till the water is clear.
+- When the pile of jute threads have been dyed, run them in cold water till the water is clear.
 Set the strings to dry in the heat.

-- If you feel the paint is too darkened and not practical, you should soak the fabric in a liquid solution treated with bleach.
-Begin with a 1:10 bleach-to-water proportion, to begin with, and change from there.
+- If you feel that the color is too dark and not practical, you should soak the fabric in a liquid solution treated with bleach.
+Begin with a 1:10 bleach-to-water proportion, to begin with, and move up from there.

-After gathering all your ghillie material, follow the step guide below to design an outfit.
+After gathering all your ghillie material, follow the step-by-step guide below to design an outfit.

-You want to consider randomizing colors to prevent surrounded by white of one type of color in a single spot.
+You want to consider randomizing colors to prevent being surrounded by one type of solid color in a single spot.
 Act with single-colored chunks at a time and put them on the suit as predictably as possible.
-Recognize, the longer the strings, the less “natural landscape” you’re going to look like.
+Keep in mind that the longer the strings, the less “natural landscape” you’re going to look like.

-Plump up your ghillie outfit after you’ve finished enough of the jute tie and check for facial hair.
+Plump up your ghillie outfit after you’re done with the jute tie and check for facial hair.
 Pick up your ghillie outfit, shake it gently in the breeze, and put it back down afterward.
 Apply the requisite jute clumps to any facial hair.

-Wear on the straps is optional.
+Signs of wear and tear on the straps are optional.
 If you did a decent job of dying your jute and attaching it to the outfit, you would not have to do so.
 But it just probably wouldn’t hurt in the middle of the day.
 Wear the straps by carrying them behind the car, covering them in the dirt, or adding fertilizer.
 This will help in eliminating the human smell, particularly if the ghillie outfit is used for hunting or target shooting.

 Once you have settled on the shape of your hood, start using the same technique to attach jute clumps to the outfit you used in the previous measures.
 Weave a bit of natural content, such as trees and bushes, grass, or sticks in the wire.

-Making sure the number of jute on the hood is equivalent to the amount of jute on the outfit.
+Make sure the jute used on the hood is equivalent to the amount of jute on the outfit.
 Position the hood over the outfit to see how the jute ties in.
-If it looks a little lighter, add some unbleached cotton; if it looks a little thick, take a few off.
+If it looks a little lighter, add some unbleached cotton; if it looks a little thick, take a few strands off.